 Leave claims as “religious”

 In these terms, the “lies” from the Leave campaign start to look interesting.
 People were offered stories that made sense of what they were seeing.
-Michael Gove’s infamous “People have had enough of being told what to think.
-People have had enough of experts” [xxx] struck a chord because made sense to felt they were being told that the stories they used to describe their reality were untrue – with the implication that their reality was being denied as well.
+Michael Gove’s infamous “People have had enough of experts” struck a chord because made sense to felt they were being told that the stories they used to describe their reality were untrue – with the implication that their reality was being denied as well.
 It chimed in with people voting Leave as an attack on “elites” or “establishment” because it gave people license to ignore what they were saying.

 The world’s major religions have all been around for a long time.
 They have become rich repositories of stories and ways of making sense of life.
 They are also sufficiently complex to mean nothing works perfectly.
 Scriptures contradict and ceremonies are experienced in different ways by different people.
 For the most part the effect is that, if something doesn’t quite work, people both know that nothing works perfectly (so the scripture is not dismissed as wrong) and there’s scope to look elsewhere in scripture for something else to fit the spot.
 There’s a strength and a rootedness in being in the faith of one’s ancestors.
 The flip side of that, very visible in the West, is that it also means religion changes slowly and can come to look conservative, and can become a natural home for people uneasy with the rate of change.
 The upshot is that all religions have understandings and practices passed on because people have found them helpful over the centuries, and ways of dealing with what happens when prayers or hopes go unanswered, woven in with spiritual practices that go a great deal deeper than simply “getting God to do what I want”.